DTN-MTP/DTChat/README.md

 ```

 > [!TIP]
-> You can find all available commands by running `just --list`.
+> You can find all available commands by running `just help`.

 ### Continuous Integration (CI)